bwv988/datascience-playground/README.md

 ## Introduction

-This repo provides a set of files to quickly bootstrap a fully dockerized environment for doing Data Science using distributed Big Data components like Apache Spark.
+This repoitory provides a set of files to quickly bootstrap a fully dockerized environment for doing Data Science using distributed Big Data components like Apache Spark.

 All containers are available to be pulled from the central Docker hub.